Everything you need to know about September rail strikes

 RMT strike day: the network will be reduced to a limited service linking London Marylebone with Aylesbury, Banbury and Oxford.

-The impact will be heightened by the current closure, until 29 October, of the line between Princes Risborough and Aylesbury due to work on HS2.
+The impact is heightened by the current closure, until 29 October, of the line between Princes Risborough and Aylesbury due to work on HS2.

-On the RMT strike day, the basic pattern to and from London Euston will be one train each hour to/from:
+On the RMT strike day, the basic pattern to and from London Euston is one train each hour to/from:

 - Manchester